ruben-ilciuc/custom-amplify-auth/README.md

 })
 ```

-For sign out I created a thunk to be able to remove all the stats from reducer.
+For sign out I created a thunk to be able to remove all the state from reducer.
 Also, if you need to revoke all the sessions you might want to add `{ global: true }` as parameter to the `Auth.signOut` method.

 - **Secondly, create the logic for Sign Out thunk in the reducer file `Auth.slice.ts`**